 If payment is delayed beyond this date, interest is payable at a penalty rate, plus compensation for debt recovery costs.

-- The 30-day rule is overriden if you agreed a different due date when you took the work on.
+- The 30-day rule is overridden if you agreed a different due date when you took the work on.

 - If your client is a public body, it should not let the clock tick for more than 30 days.

-- If your client is not a public body, and if you made a contract with it on or after 16 March 2013, it can ask you to agree to be paid later - after up to 60 days of clock-ticking.
+- If your client is not a public body, it can ask you to agree to be paid later - after up to 60 days of clock-ticking.
 In fact it can ask you to agree to even later payment - but this must not be "grossly unfair".

-- If you agreed your contract on or after 16 March 2013, and if your actual costs in recovering the money are greater than the statutory minimim compensation, you can claim your total actual costs.
+- If your actual costs in recovering the debt are greater than the statutory minimum compensation, you can claim your total actual costs.

 For clarity, we repeat: unless you explicitly agree otherwise, payment is still due 30 days after the clock starts ticking.

-If you agreed your contract on or after 16 March 2013, your client can ask in it for a "procedure of acceptance or verification".
+Your client can ask for a "procedure of acceptance or verification".
 This should not take more than 30 days.
 You may be asked to agree a longer period, but this must not be "grossly unfair".

 The exact meaning of "procedure of acceptance or verification" probably will not become clear until a court case has gone as far as the Court of Appeal.
 Please let us know at firstname.lastname@example.org if you sight one of these in a contract.